 When I use the pegs now though, the difference is huge.
 Not only she is very stable on the rack, she feels very comfortable, even in big rides.
 We ‘ve done many rides together like this with great success!
 She feels very comfortable and I ride just fine (it’s like touring with some heavy rack panniers) !

 Few words about Carrying someone on your rack: Without having too much technical knowledge (but valuable experience with loaded bikes) I believe that a good rack doesn’t break easily, even with a person sitting on it.
 What happens usually is that the wobble of the load makes either the racks to bend and finally break or destroy the threading of the bottom bolts that keep the rack on the frame.
-In some extreme cases the big wobble along with the heavy load can break the eyelets of the frame.
-That can be solved with two ways: Nuts and Pegs.
+In some extreme cases, the big wobble along with the heavy load can break the eyelets of the frame.
+That can be solved in two ways: Nuts and Pegs.
 That way you make a) the bolts impossible to be removed by force b) the load very stable.

 As I said, I am not an expert in the field, so you have to try this at your own risk.
-So far (almost 6 months full of bicycle pooling) the experiment is a big success.
+So far (almost 1 year full of bicycle pooling) the experiment is a big success.

 Here are the Pegs in action: